TheProjectsGuy/Learning_ROS/src/basic_robotics/README.md

     <exec_depend>gazebo_ros</exec_depend>
     ```

-    This will be needed for the parent classes (and for Gazebo integration)
+    This will be needed for the parent classes (and for Gazebo integration).
+Add the same tags for all package dependencies, like `std_msgs` and `control_toolbox`.

 2. In the `<export> ... </export>` section, that is present just before the `</package>` (insert if missing), a `<gazebo_ros>` is to be added